-4 Words You Should Never Use in Marketing Content
+4 Words You Should Never Use in Your Marketing Content

-Did you know there are roughly 228,000 words in the English language?
+There are roughly 228,000 words in the English language.

-You think it will quench your customers’ thirst for impressive-sounding products and services, when really it leaves them desperate for something real.
+You think it’ll quench a customer’s thirst for impressive-sounding products and services, when all it does is leave them yearning for something real.

-A throwback to the management consulting heydays of the early ’90s, ‘synergy’ became a fancier way of saying, “We play well with others.”
+A throwback to the management consulting heydays of the early ’90s, “synergy” grew popular as a fancy way of saying, “work well together.”

-Today, it sounds pretentious and even evasive.
-It could cause customers to wonder if there is any ‘there’ there.
+Well, these days it sounds passé and pretentious.
+Evasive even.
+It can cause customers to wonder if there’s any “there” there.

-People appreciate transparency.
-They want straight talk.
-If you’re talking about a partnership with a customer or business partner, call it what it is:
+People want transparency.
+They crave straight talk.
+So if you’re talking about a partnership with a customer or business partner, call it what it is:

 - a joint effort